mdb42/csc790-information-retrieval/HW04/README.md

 ### Basic Usage

-Assuming your query file, documents directory, stopwords file, and special characters file are all in the project directory, you can navigate to the project directory and run the system with:
+Assuming your query files, relevance label files, documents directory, stopwords file, and special characters file are all in the project directory, you can navigate to the project directory and run the system with:

 ```bash
 python main.py